Societal security

 Societal security is a concept developed by the Copenhagen School of security studies that focuses on the ability of a society to persist in its essential character.
 It was developed in 1990s in the context of the end of the Cold War and moves towards further integration in the European Union.
 This paradigm de-emphasizes the role of state power in guaranteeing security by confronting threats, highlighting instead questions of community identity and social dynamics.

 Overview

 The end of the Cold War prompted scholars to rethink the paradigm of security independently from the state and the military.
-In Europe, the dissolution of the Soviet Union led to the emergence of new states and sustained efforts to pursue the European Union (EU) integration.
-The new order called for a (re)conceptualization of Europe and European security, which challenged classic understandings of security, as something that took place between states.
+In Europe, the dissolution of the Soviet Union led to the emergence of new states and sustained efforts to pursue integration of the European Union.
+The new order called for a rethinking of European security which challenged classic understandings of it as something that took place between states.
 The move towards an EU security was, thus, closely articulated around questions of EU identity, free movement of people and borders.

 The concept of societal security, developed by scholars associated with the Copenhagen Peace Research Institute, is situated within this context.
 Societal security relates to: "the ability of a society to persist in its essential character under changing conditions and possible or actual threats."